M.S. in Nursing

 The Master of Science in Nursing degree program at SUNY Empire State College prepares graduates to advance nursing practice in a complex and evolving health care environment.

 Through graduate-level study, nurses will develop enhanced analytical skills and deliver care that ensures safety and improves quality outcomes.

 The program is designed for part-time study to accommodate the responsibilities of adult learners.
 The college’s adult learners pursue their academic goals while balancing work, family and community commitments.
 The nursing faculty serve as facilitators in both program advisement and instruction.

-The Master of Science in Nursing Education program (42 credits) is expected to be completed in eight terms.
+The Master of Science in Nursing Education program is 36 credits and can be completed in six terms.

-The Master of Science in Nursing Administration program (33 credits) is expected to be completed in six terms.
+The Master of Science in Nursing Administration program is 33 credits and can be completed in six terms.